andygrunwald/your-connection-deserves-a-name/rabbitmq/README.md

-# Your redis connection deserves a name
+# Your RabbitMQ connection deserves a name

-Examples on how to assign a particular name to a redis connection.
+Examples on how to assign a particular name to a RabbitMQ connection.

 Programmming languages: